9 Cube Soap Silicone Mold

 The cube soap mold you've been waiting for!
 This 9 cavity mold is great for production work or for the home crafter - since each cavity is separate you don't have to fill the entire mold at once.
 Although this mold holds nearly 3.5 pounds of soap (55 oz to be exact) if you fill each cavity to the tippy top we recommend filling each cavity to only 5 oz for ease of use.
 It high gloss finish on the inside resulting in a smooth, professional look to your soap.

-Great for Cold Process and Melt & Pour soapmaking, in our tests we found that the addition of Sodium Lactate in our Cold Process recipe was essential for ensuring that the soap wasn't too soft to release from the mold.
+Great for Cold Process, Hot Process, and Melt & Pour soapmaking, in our tests we found that the addition of Sodium Lactate in our Cold Process recipe was essential for ensuring that the soap wasn't too soft to release from the mold.
 This mold also works best with a recipe that has a low superfat and the soap comes out faster when using a 15% water discount (combined with Sodium Lactate).

 Make perfect little soaps - we love this!